AirtestProject/Poco/README.rst

 Tree indexing and traversing is performed by default from up to down or from left to right.
 In case that the 'not-yet-traversed' nodes are removed from the screen, the exception is raised.
-The exception is not raised in case when the 'already-traversed' nodes are removed and in this case the traversing continues in previous order despite the fact that thenodes in views were rearranged during the travers process.
+The exception is not raised in case when the 'already-traversed' nodes are removed and in this case the traversing continues in previous order despite the fact that the nodes in views were rearranged during the travers process.

 .. code-block:: python